dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 An ICRC-7 ledger implementation does not need to keep track of expired approvals in its memory.
 This is important to help constrain unlimited growth of ledger memory over time.
 All historic approvals are contained in the block history the ledger creates.

-The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction, the `memo` parameter is an arbitrary blob that is not interpreted by the ledger.

-The ledger SHOULD reject transactions that have the `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.
 The ledger returns an `InvalidSpender` error if the spender account owner is equal to the caller account owner.
 I.e., a principal cannot create an approval for themselves, because a principal always has an implicit approval to act on their own tokens.

 An `Unauthorized` error is returned in case the caller is not authorized to perform this action on the token, i.e., it does not own the token or the token is not held in the account specified through `from_subaccount`.

+A `NonExistingTokenId` error is returned in case the referred-to token does not exist.

+The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction, the `memo` parameter is an arbitrary blob that is not interpreted by the ledger.
+The ledger SHOULD reject transactions that have the `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.

 ```candid "Type definitions" +=
 type ApprovalInfo = {